sindresorhus/hook-std/readme.md

 Automatically unhooks after the first call.

-##### callback
+##### transform

 Type: `Function`

-Receives stdout/stderr as the first argument.
+Receives stdout/stderr as the first argument and the unhook method as the second argument.
 Return a string to modify it.
 Optionally, when in silent mode, you may return a `boolean` to influence the return value of `.write(...)`.

 ## License